getnikola/plugins/v7/continuous-import/README.md

 site, making it the authoritative source for all things you write, and giving you a backup in case those sites ever disappear.

-TODO: explain better how it works
+TODO: explain how it works

-TODO: do more templates for more services

-TODO: add a generic default template that "sort of works"

 ```
 # This is a list of feeds whose contents will be imported as posts into